RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Benchmarking Setup

-\subsection{Hardware}
+\subsubsection{Hardware}

-Experiments were carried out on a machine equipped with two \textsc{AMD EPYC 7542 32-Core Processor} CPU with $64$ threads and four \textsc{NVIDIA RTX A6000} graphic cards with $48$ GB of VRAM.
+Most experiments (during testing) were carried out on a machine equipped with two \textsc{AMD EPYC 7542 32-Core Processor} CPUs with $64$ threads each and four \textsc{NVIDIA RTX A6000} graphic cards with $48$ GB of VRAM, of which only one is used during inference.
+We note that, due to the amount of experiments and contributions, training was performed on a variety of hardware combinations, particularly University clusters.
+We found \our{} to be robust and efficient across different combinations of CPU, GPU, and software.
+Throughout the text, we may report the hardware setting on which testing took place if it differs from the default one.
+In case different configurations were used or results were reported from previous works, we refer to \cref{append:runtime-measurement} for result standardization.

-\subsection{Software}
+\subsubsection{Software}

-Software-wise, we used \texttt{Python 3.10} and the latest PyTorch 2.0 \citep{paszke2019pytorch} (during development, we used beta wheels as well as manually installed version of FlashAttention \citep{dao2022flashattention, dao2023flashattention}), most notably due to the native implementation of \texttt{scaled\_dot\_product\_attention}.
+Software-wise, we used \texttt{Python 3.11} and PyTorch 2.3 \citep{paszke2019pytorch}\footnote{During development, we also used beta wheels as well as manually installed version of FlashAttention \citep{dao2022flashattention, dao2023flashattention}.
+Note that software version varied in terms of training runs depending on the author who ran experiments (e.g. any range of Python and PyTorch as $[3.9, 3.10, 3.11] \times [2.0, 2.1, 2.2, 2.3]$, which \our{} can support out of the box on multiple devices and operating systems.}, most notably due to the native implementation of \texttt{scaled\_dot\_product\_attention}.
 Given that most models in RL constructive methods for CO generally use attention for encoding states, FlashAttention has some boost on the performance (between $5\%$ and $20\%$ saved time depending on the problem size) when training is subject to mixed-precision training, which we do for all experiments.
 During decoding, the FlashAttention routine is not called since, at the time of writing, it does not support maskings other than causal; this could further boost performance compared to older implementations.
-Refer to \cref{appendix:subsec:software} for additional details regarding notable software choices of our library, namely TorchRL, PyTorch Lightning and Hydra.
+Refer to \cref{appendix:subsec:software} for additional details regarding notable software choices of our library, namely TorchRL, PyTorch Lightning, and Hydra.